AlekseidDEV/AlekseidDEV/README.md

 ![Header](https://github.com/AlekseidDEV/AlekseidDEV/blob/main/assets/intro.png)

-## I'm a web developer and here's some information about me:
+## I'm a web developer and here's some information about me :

 - :telescope: I work as a web developer and develop websites